 refusal to allow her children to grow up causes mother to lose custody

 A mother who refused to toilet train her two children lost her custody of them to the father.
-Justice Garry Watts of the Family Court of Australia, in a published judgment, awarded to the father sole parental responsibility and allowed the mother to spend supervised time with the children until February.
+The Family Court of awarded to the father sole parental responsibility and allowed the mother to spend supervised time with the children.

 Both of the children, aged four and five, have not yet been toilet trained and are still in their nappies.
 The mother said that she kept them in nappies only when going out in public.
 Justice Watts believed that the child was not going to the toilet deliberately for psychological reasons.
 The father alleges that the children were not toilet trained because the mother could not bear for them to grow up and become independent.
 The father reported to the court that his eldest child could not feed himself and insisted that he be hand fed.